 Example of a non-evaluatable package type (1)

-For BGA packages where only the top side can be decapsulated, laser evaluation is often not possible for devices with more than three metal layers (e.g., memory, processors).
+For BGAs where only the top side can be decapsulated, laser evaluation is often impractical for devices with more than three metal layers (e.g., memories, processors).
+However, some flip-chip BGA packages allow laser access from the bottom side of the die, enabling evaluation.
+In many cases, the same chip can be offered in multiple package options, selecting a laser-compatible package may make evaluation feasible.

 Example of a non-evaluatable package type (2)